Two barriers mainly exist within the brain & spinal cord i.e

 • Essential amino acids

-• & other essential molecules to brain
+• & other essential molecules to the brain

 Blood-Brain Barrier doesn’t allow large molecules like plasma protein, etc. That means all the substances bounded with plasma protein are also not permeable into the nervous tissue.